 Recruiters possess a wealth of knowledge, and while their primary objective is to fill a role for a client with a well-qualified candidate, they are an invaluable resource to help candidates best position their experience resulting in a stronger candidate.
 While each recruiter may have certain unique preferences, as you have read, there are some undeniable consistent themes that all recruiters consider important.

-Just about everyone I speak with says something along the lines of "I need to update my resume," or "I'm embarrassed of my LinkedIn Profile."
-Well you don't have to be and it takes only a few minutes of action to get the ball rolling to greatly improve both of these job seeking tools.
+Just about everyone I speak with says something along the lines of "I need to update my resume," or "I'm embarrassed by my LinkedIn Profile."
+Well, you don't have to be and it takes only a few minutes of action to get the ball rolling to greatly improve both of these job seeking tools.